Published on April 22nd, 2021 | by Ruben0

 One of the unfortified Palomino wines that are getting closer to a young Manzanilla

 Another new white wine from Palomino Fino, and once again the Blanco brothers from Callejuela bring something with a twist.
-Sobajanera 2018 is a Vino de Pasto, unfortified and made with grapes from their vineyard La Choza in the Cerro Santiago area, a part of Macharnudo Bajo bordering Macharnudo Alto.
+Sobajanera 2018 is a Vino de Pasto, unfortified and made with grapes from their vineyard La Choza in the Cerro Santiago area.
+It is a part of Macharnudo Bajo bordering Macharnudo Alto.

 The wine comes from one single barrel and had 24 months of biological ageing under a layer of flor.
 By the way, Sobajanera is an old name for a young jack-of-all-trades in farms and horse ranches in Andalucía.
 Usually a boy but in this case a girl.